-My first response to this question is, ask anyone who feels the way I do.
+My first response to this question is: ask anyone who feels the way I do.
 We are easy to find.
-On Monday, we were itching to talk to any and everyone at the water cooler about the rise and fall of Rory McIlroy, Tiger’s chase for the title and the beauty of 7 men battling for the title on Sunday.
+On Monday, we were itching to talk to any and everyone at the water cooler about the rise and fall of Rory McIlroy, Tiger’s chase for the title and the beauty of seven men battling for the title on Sunday.
 Give us an inch…or a slight scent of preoccupation with it, and we’ll give you a yard.

 Tradition refers to the whole process by which the Church “hands on” (literal meaning of the word tradition) its faith to each new generation--both the process of “handing on” the faith and that which has been handed on.
 Tradition (upper-case) includes Scripture, the essential doctrines of the Church, the Eucharist and other sacraments, and so forth.
 Tradition (lower case “t”) includes changeable customs, institutions, teachings and practices.In a small way, I think the Masters offers both upper and lower case “t” for the sport of golf.

-Some true gentlemen and some great athletes have “handed on” the game to who we see playing now—young players, so many of who are fit and conditioned.
+Some true gentlemen and some elite athletes have “handed on” the game to who we see playing now—young players, so many of who are fit and conditioned.
 Many of the customs, teachings and practices have changed as needed and many haven’t.
-Even Augusta National, an institution in its own right was slow to make a change for the better when it allowed its first African American member in 1990.
+Even Augusta National, an institution in its own right, was slow to make a change for the better when it allowed its first African American member in 1990.

-In a small way, I love that what I am watching my Grandfather watched.
+We should not preserve Tradition/tradition for the sake of keeping tradition.
+It has to have value and integrity.
+It binds people to those before and sets a place for those to come.
+That binding can be both positive and negative.
+It’s an interesting way to think about what might just be a wonderful way to spend a weekend, no?In a small way, I love that what I am watching my Grandfather watched.
 I am sure he looked at it with the same wide eyes of appreciation.
 I even think of those friends and family members who I have shared couch space with over the years to view my favorite of the Majors.
 Thanks for the memories!
 For 361 days of the year, I am proud to say that I am drug free.
-For that fateful weekend in April, the tradition that is the Masters however is —my drug of choice.
+For that fateful weekend in April, the tradition that is the Masters, however, is my drug of choice.
 I hope this tradition is “handed on” for generations to come.